 Easter dangers for dogs

-- Raisins, sultanas, currants and grapes can cause fatal kidney failure in dogs
+- raisins, sultanas, currants and grapes – they can all can cause fatal kidney failure in dogs

-- Some spring bulbs and plants are poisonous to dogs, and some can be fatal if eaten
+- some spring bulbs and plants that are poisonous to dogs – some can be fatal if eaten

 - seizures (or fits)